 - LED.
 LED or Light Emitting Diodes are one of the most energy-efficient lighting options.
 They are cool to the touch even when lighted.
 The LED light bulbs use less electricity than other options, contain no mercury, and don’t emit UV or infrared rays.
 They can last up to 10 years.

 So, you come back home from work, switch on the lights, and only get a pitiful flicker before the room goes completely dark.
-That’s when you know you have to change the light bulb.
+There’s no doubt about it, your light bulb has died and you have to change it.
 Here are the steps of bringing the light back into your life:

-- Change the bulb during the day.
-We know that you usually notice the light bulb needs changing when it’s dark out, and not everyone will wait until the next day.
-It’s hard to see in the dark and you might hurt yourself while stepping on a chair or a ladder.
+We know that you usually notice the light bulb needs changing when it’s dark out, and not everyone can wait until the next day.
+However, it’s hard to see in the dark and you might hurt yourself while stepping on a chair or a ladder.
 Also, the broken bulb will probably be hot.
 If you can wait until daytime to change the light bulb, do it.
 If not, take extra precautions.

 Need a professional electrician?